 Price also comes into play for durability.
 A cheap pillow likely won’t last you as long as a more expensive one that was crafted with high-quality materials.
 You may want to consider spending more than you expected when it comes to purchasing a pillow specifically for pain relief.

-Types Of Pillow For Neck Pain Relief
+Best Pillow Types for Neck Pain Relief

 As with all products you purchase for your sleep, there are many nuances to finding that pillow that will be just right for you.
 But when it comes to the materials and the type of pillow to look out for to help alleviate neck pain, the answer is a little more straightforward.